102 Dalmatians: Production

 The early working title was 101 Dalmatians Returns.
 Production began in December 1998 and ended in mid-November 1999 without the use of John Hughes who wrote and produced the 1996 film, due to the critical failure of Flubber and the shutdown of Great Oaks Entertainment.
 The film was set to be released on June 30, 2000, but was pushed back to November 22.
-The film's teaser was released on the same month the film came out in 1999, and shows stock footage from The Shawshank Redemption.
 Oxford Prison was used for the scene as Cruella walked out of prison.
-The teaser appeared in theaters before Toy Story 2 and Stuart Little.
+The teaser appeared in theaters before Toy Story 2 and Stuart Little as well as the home video release of Music of the Heart.
 102 Dalmatians was filmed partially in Paris.
-On November 7, Disney released the soundtrack to the movie, including pre-eminently, a cover of Paul Anka's "Puppy Love" (sung by Myra) and original songs: Mike Himelstein's "What Can a Bird Do?" (voiced by Jeff Bennett), "My Spot in the World" (sung by Lauren Christy) and "Cruella De Vil 2000" (better known as "Cruella De Vil (102 Dalmatians)", sung by Camara Kambon and Mark Campbell of Jack Mack and the Heart Attack, a derivation of "Cruella de Vil").
+On November 7, Disney released the soundtrack to the movie, including pre-eminently, a cover of Paul Anka's "Puppy Love" (sung by Myra) and original songs: Mike Himelstein's "What Can a Bird Do?" (voiced by Jeff Bennett), "My Spot in the World" (sung by Lauren Christy) and "Cruella De Vil 2000" (better known as "Cruella De Vil (102 Dalmatians)", performed by Camara Kambon featuring Mark Campbell of Jack Mack and the Heart Attack, a derivation of "Cruella de Vil").

 The film is dedicated in memory of cameraman Mike Roberts, who died before it was released.

 Reception

 Box office

 The film opened at the third position behind M. Night Shyamalan's Unbreakable and Ron Howard's Dr. Seuss' How the Grinch Stole Christmas.
-The film performed poorly at the box office, earning $67 million in the U.S. and $116.7 million in other territories, bringing its total to $183.6 million worldwide, grossing less than its predecessor.
+The film grossed $67 million in the U.S. and $116.7 million in other territories, bringing its total to $183.6 million worldwide, making less than its predecessor.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 31% based on 90 reviews, and an average rating of 4.42/10.
+On Rotten Tomatoes, the film holds an approval rating of 30% based on 90 reviews, and an average rating of 4.40/10.
 The website's critics consensus reads: "This sequel to the live-action 101 Dalmatians is simply more of the same.
 Critics say it also drags in parts-- potentially boring children-- and that it's too violent for a G-rated movie."
-On Metacritic, the film has a weighted average score of 35 out of 100, based on 24 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 35 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 2.5 out of 4, writing: "Glenn Close does what can be done with the role.
 Indeed, she does more than can be done; Cruella is almost too big for a live-action film and requires animation to fit her operatic scale."